 Performance Metrics by Departments

-Since Salesforce CRM platform focuses on sales, marketing, customer service, and IT departments, metrics related to these departments will help the management understand the extent of benefits generated by the deployment of Salesforce CRM.
+Since the Salesforce CRM platform focuses on sales, marketing, customer service and IT departments, metrics related to these departments will be very useful.
+The metrics will help understand the benefits generated by Salesforce CRM.

 - Number of leads